-Our Headteacher Mrs Amy Chapman leads an extremely dedicated team of staff here at Derby High.
+Our Head Mrs Amy Chapman leads an extremely dedicated team of staff here at Derby High.

-Mrs Chapman attended Nottingham Girls’ High School until the age of 18 when she went to The University of Nottingham to study Industrial Economics.
+Mrs Chapman attended Nottingham Girls’ High School until the age of 18 when she went on to study Industrial Economics at the University of Nottingham.

-She completed a PGCE in Economics and Business Studies at the University of Warwick and began teaching at Harry Carlton Comprehensive School – now known as East Leake Academy.
-She was a Business Studies and Economics teacher and became acting head of department.
-A move to Arnold School in Blackpool followed and she went on to become Head of Economics and Business Studies at Cheltenham College.
+After completing a PGCE in Economics and Business Studies at the University of Warwick, Mrs Chapman began her teaching career at Harry Carlton Comprehensive School – now known as East Leake Academy.
+A move to Arnold School in Blackpool as Head of Department followed and she then went on to become Head of Economics and Business Studies at Cheltenham College, with an additional residential role in a Boarding House.

-Mrs Chapman then took up a role at Gordonstoun in Scotland, where she was Housemistress in charge of a boarding house and taught Economics and Business Studies.
-During her time at Gordonstoun, the school was featured on a Sky One documentary called Gordonstoun: A Different Class which was about life at a boarding school.
+Mrs Chapman moved to Gordonstoun in Scotland, where she was Housemistress in charge of a large boarding house and also continued to teach Economics and Business Studies.
+During her time at Gordonstoun, the school was featured on a Sky One documentary called Gordonstoun: A Different Class which focused on life at a boarding school.
 In 2016, Mrs Chapman was appointed Deputy Head here at Derby High School, and was promoted to Head in September 2018.

 Mrs Chapman has been principal examiner for GCSE Economics and has co-authored two books for GCSE Economics.
 She also has an MA in Education: Leadership and Management from the Open University.